lvmxh/go-rdt/docs/DeveloperQuickStart.md

 Bash shell script `test.sh` is a helper script to do unit testing and functional testing.

 `./test.sh -u` to run all unit test cases.
-Note: Run `./install-deps` before performing unit tests.
 `./test.sh -i` to run all functional test cases.
 `./test.sh -i -s` to run all functional test cases with certificate based https support.
 `./test.sh -i -s -nocert` to run all functional test cases with PAM based https support.